 One of the most surprising things about What Lies in the Universe is despite the tilemaps, the physics of the game have subtle but convincing integrity.
 One section required jumping from a box in one universe to a rope in another, shifting halfway through.
 Yes, I have seen something like this, but it is one of my favorite types of mechanics, and this is a new game, so it’s prime for a whole new audience.

-By the way, there’s a very Lokian type Doctoresque guy with a purple top hat who’s there to guide you back home.
-I know what you’re thinking, Mr. Dave Pizza you ARE that Lokian type Doctoresque guy.
+By the way, there’s a very Lokian-type Doctoresque guy with a purple top hat who’s there to guide you back home.
+I know what you’re thinking, Mr. Dave Pizza you ARE that Lokian-type Doctoresque guy.

-Some features from the press kit:
+Some features of the press kit: